 Coronavirus Business Interruption Loan Scheme

-The CBILS scheme will close to applications on 31 March 2021.
-The scheme is currently as follows:
+The CBILS scheme closed to applications on 31 March 2021.
+The scheme provided:

 - Loans, overdrafts, invoice finance and asset finance from £50,001 (Amended 1 May ex Chancellor’s letter to the banks re introduction of Bounce Back Loan Scheme) up to £5m and for up to 6 years